Kpandja/impressive.js/README.md

  - `Overview` - switches you from looking at a particular slide to the overview.
  - `Get positions` - downloads the updated element positions as separate JavaScript file.

+Note: I experienced best presentation results (in terms of smooth transitions) with Chrome/Chromium.
+Therefore, I will mainly aim at supporting Chrome/Chromium in this code.

 License
 -------